search icon

 • Having the ability to be “called” by the issuer after a certain period, often five years

-However, as we mentioned, there are some features of preferred stocks that look more like the business definition of common stocks.
+However, as mentioned earlier, there are some features of preferred stocks that look more like the business definition of common stocks.
 We’ll discuss some of those below.

 Preferred Stock Advantages